rio-org/validator-ejector/README.md

 # Rio Validator Ejector

-A daemon service which loads Operator Registry events for validator exits and sends out exit messages when necessary.
+A daemon service which loads Rio Network `RioLRTOperatorRegistry` events for validator exits and sends out exit messages when necessary.
 On start, it will load events from a configurable amount of blocks behind and then poll for new events.

 This software is modified from [Lido's Validator Ejector](https://github.com/lidofinance/validator-ejector).